 Skills Impact was funded by the Australian Government to undertake a cross-sectoral project that reviewed current and emerging developments in automated processes.
 The project examined the workforce skilling implications and identified related skills needs shared by multiple industry sectors in relation to the use of robotics, drones and remote operation systems.

 - A scoping report to define automation relevant to multiple industry sectors

 - Identification of skills suitable for codification as units of competency, skills sets or qualifications that are common across multiple industries

 - A report on skill needs and training package implications (units, skill sets, qualifications)

 - A detailed Case for Change.

-Skills Impact will work collaboratively with industry stakeholders to:
+Skills Impact worked collaboratively with industry stakeholders to:

 - Define automation within the scope of this project